rouchond/basketball-reference-bot/README.md

 # Basketball Reference Discord Bot

-This discord bot scrapes player stats from the https://www.basketball-reference.com/ website and displays them in a more accessable format.
+This discord bot scrapes player stats from the https://www.basketball-reference.com/ website and displays them in a more accessible format.
 You can access the stats of any active or former NBA player.

 ## The Bot